 - Customized Parts

-With the motor and idler mounts placed on the inside corners of the frame gives us clearance to easily mount an enclosure.
-This configuration also eleminates any design constraints of overall length and width which maker the machine completely modular and scalable.
 Eventually we would like to have a spreadsheet or configuration tool that will allow you to input the current frame or linear rails that someone already owns and output length and rail options.
-Or if you’re aiming for a specific print volume, you can input the data and it will output the frame and rail length options.
+Or if you’re aiming for a specific build area, you can input the data and it will output the frame and rail length options.

 All Metal Parts

-The SolidCore is designed to be a highspeed workhorse for repeated use.
+The SolidCore aluminum parts makes the printer into a highspeed workhorse for repeated use.
 All-metal-parts and components will give us the durability and repeatablility needed.
 But we want people to have the option to use 3d printed parts so they can upgrade later on.
 Solid all metal parts are durable and less likely to deflect at high printing speeds.
 The aluminum components are also less likely to breakdown over time when introduced to the forces and heat from repeated use.
-Buy All Metal Parts

 - High Speed